jonggyup/FragPicker/README.md

 ```
 > e.g., ./view_result.sh stride Optane

+Note that since btrfs performs out-place update, defragmentation cannot improve the update performance of btrfs as explained in the paper.
+Additionally, after updating blocks, the fragmented blocks are narturally defragmented due to its out-place update policy.
+Therefore, FragPicker barely migrates data since they are already contiguous.

 #### 3-3.
 Tips
 The experiments take a long time.
 Therefore, we recommend to use terminal multiplexer, such as tmux, to maintain the session.